-If ODOT determines that the apparent successful bidder has failed to meet the requirements, prior to awarding the project/contract, ODOT will provide the bidder an opportunity for administrative reconsideration.
+If ODOT determines that the apparent successful bidder has failed to meet the requirements, prior to awarding the contract, ODOT will provide the bidder an opportunity for administrative reconsideration.

-- 1. If ODOT determines that the bidder did not demonstrate Good Faith Efforts (GFEs) to meet the project/contract goal, the DBELO and/or designee shall notify the bidder in writing, via the email address provided from the contact(s) listed in the LOI/Bidexpress. - 2.
-The notice shall state that the bidder is entitled to administrative reconsideration.
+1. If the ODOT Disadvantaged Business Enterprise Liaison Officer (DBELO) determines that the Bidder did not demonstrate good faith efforts to meet the contract goal, the DBELO shall notify the Bidder in writing, via the email address provided from the contact(s) listed on the submitted DBE Form 6.

+2. The notice shall state that the Bidder is entitled to administrative reconsideration.
 ODOT's independent administrative reconsideration official is the Director of Capital Programs and/or designee, provided that such designee did not participate in the original determination.
-The DBELO and/or designee shall provide the administrative reconsideration official with a copy of the notice to the bidder. - 3.
-The bidder has three business days from the date of the notice from the DBELO and/or designee to submit a request for administrative reconsideration to the email addresses provided in the notice. - a.
-The request shall include the bidder's basis for the appeal and documentation submitted at the time of bid that the bidder would like considered as part of the reconsideration. - b.
-The request shall also include a statement as to whether the bidder would like reconsideration or a hearing. - If the bidder requests reconsideration, then the ODOT Director of Capital Programs and/or designee will review the documentation provided with the bid along with any relevant correspondence received from the bidder following the opening of the bid in order to independently determine whether or not the bidder demonstrated Good Faith Efforts. - If the bidder requests a hearing, then the bidder will be allowed to meet with the Director of Capital Programs and/or designee in-person, by telephone, or by virtual platform in order to defend their Good Faith Effort.
-Only the documentation that was presented with the bid will be considered at the hearing.
+The DBELO shall provide the administrative reconsideration official with a copy of the notice to the Bidder.

+3. The Bidder has five business days from the date of the notice from the DBELO to submit a request for administrative reconsideration to the email addresses provided in the notice.
+The request shall include the Bidder's basis for the appeal and any supporting documentation that the Bidder would like considered as part of the reconsideration.
+The request shall also include a statement as to whether the Bidder would like a hearing and specify whether the Bidder would like an in-person or a telephone hearing.
+If the Bidder does not include a request for a hearing, the right to a hearing is waived.

-- Hearings, for the purpose of administrative reconsideration, are not open to the public.
-The DBELO and/or designee may attend in the interest of the Department, although it is not required. - c.
-If the bidder does not include a request for a hearing, the right to a hearing is waived. - 4.
-If the bidder has requested a hearing, the administrative reconsideration official will establish a date, time and format for the hearing, and send written notice via email to the DBELO and/or designee, and the bidder at least two business days in advance of the hearing.
-If schedules permit, the parties may waive the two-day requirement. - 5.
-The administrative reconsideration official shall issue the final determination as to whether the bidder made Good Faith Efforts to meet the project/contract goal within five days.
-The determination of the Director of Capital Programs and/or designee is not appealable.
+4. If the Bidder has requested a hearing, the administrative reconsideration official will establish a date and time for the hearing and send written notice via email to the DBELO and Bidder at least two business days in advance of the hearing.
+If schedules permit, the parties may waive the two day requirement.

+5. The administrative reconsideration official may request additional documentation from the Bidder and/or the DBELO.
+A copy of all requests and responses shall be provided to the other party and the other party shall be given an opportunity to respond.

+6. The administrative reconsideration official shall issue the final determination as to whether the Bidder made good faith efforts to meet the contract goal.